DanishAsghar2/shopify-theme-github/README.md

 Copy code
 npm run serve
 This command will start a local development server and automatically reload changes in your theme.

+Production Build
+To compile and minify the theme for production:

+bash
+Copy code
+npm run build
+This generates a production-ready version of the theme, optimized for deployment.

+Linting
+To lint and fix issues in your code:

+bash
+Copy code
+npm run lint
+This ensures your code adheres to coding standards and best practices.

+Deployment
+To deploy the theme to your Shopify store using Shopify CLI:

+bash
+Copy code
+shopify theme push
+This command will upload the theme to your store.

+Customization
+Theme Settings
+Modify theme settings by editing the config/settings_data.json file.
+This file controls various customizable options available in the Shopify admin interface.

+Adding Sections
+To add new sections, create a .liquid file in the sections directory.
+Define the HTML, CSS, and JavaScript necessary for your custom section.

+Contributing
+To contribute to this project:

+Fork the repository.
+Create a branch:
+bash
+Copy code
+git checkout -b new-feature
+Commit your changes:
+bash
+Copy code
+git commit -m 'Add new feature'
+Push to the branch:
+bash
+Copy code
+git push origin new-feature
+Submit a pull request.